 Design interfaces with the Control nodes¶

 Computer displays, mobile phones, and TV screen come in all shapes and sizes.
 To ship a game, you’ll need to support different screen ratios and resolutions.
 It can be hard to build responsive interfaces that adapt to all platforms.
-Thankfully, Godot comes with robust tools to design and manage responsive User Interface.
+Thankfully, Godot comes with robust tools to design and manage a responsive User Interface.
 To design your UI, you’ll use the Control nodes.
 These are the nodes with green icons in the editor.
 There are dozens of them, to create anything from life bars to complex applications.
 Godot’s entire editor and plugins use these nodes.

 This guide will get you started with UI design.
 You will learn: